pymor/pymor/docs/source/tutorial_optimization.rst

 the next iteration, which we can easily check by evaluating the standard error estimator which is also used in the greedy algorithm.
-In the next example we will implement this adaptive way of enriching and set a tolerance which is equal to the one that we had in the construction of the greedy.
+In the next example we will implement this adaptive way of enriching and set a tolerance which is equal to the one that we had in the as error tolerance in the greedy algorithm.

 .. jupyter-execute::